colin-han/babel-preset-p2m-library/README.md

 ## Production version
-This preset use BABEL_ENV or NODE_ENV to determinate whether `production` version or not. by default, it is `development` version, All js files are not minified.
-If you change the environment to `production`, the babel engine will minified all js files.
+This preset use BABEL_ENV or NODE_ENV to determinate whether `production` version or not. by default, it is `development` version, All js files are not minified in this case.
+If you change the environment to `production`, for browser style output, the babel engine will *minified* all js files.
+But for node.js style output, they still are *unminified*.

 In addition, you can use `.env.production` to do more control in code.